-However, this trust is often tested when Google Chromecast stops responding or showing up on the TV, out of the blue.
+One of the common situations people find themselves in is when a Google Chromecast stops responding or showing up on the TV out of the blue.
 Chromecast not working properly can be a very infuriating experience since it’s the last thing one would expect to be a bottleneck at a party.
+Hence, in this guide, let’s look at how to reset a Google Chromecast.

 How to factory reset Google Chromecast?